jupiek/artML/README.md

 - combine_AandB.py
 	- https://github.com/phillipi/pix2pix
 	- complete the image to edge training set.
-- split.py - split dataset to training, validation,test datasets (default ratio = 0.6,0.2,0.2)
+- split.py - split dataset to training, validation datasets (default ratio = 0.8,0.2)

 To run the code:
  Run pix2pix-keras.ipynb with a training data of edge2images generated from the previous steps.